bwaldvogel/liblinear-java/README.md

 for the following reasons:

 - **Maintainability**:
-        Patches for the original C++ version can be often applied easily
+        Patches for the original C++ version can often be applied easily

 - **Probability of translation errors**:
         Sticking to the original source code makes it less likely to introduce new bugs that are caused by porting to Java.

 - **Code Reviews**:
-        Should be more easy since it can be compared to the original version.
+        It should be more easy to conduct code reviews since the sources can be compared to the original version.

-Below follow the contents of the original README file.
+Below follows a slightly modified version of the original README file.
 Please note that the README refers to the C++ version.
 However, as already stated above, the Java version is almost identical to use.
 The two most important methods that you might be interested in are: